-A temporary (36 months) corporate surcharge applies to the franchise tax, after credits (but not to New York S corporations except as noted in the next section and the MCTD), starting with tax periods ending after June 30, 1990.
-The surcharge is 15 percent until June 30, 1992 and 10 percent between that date and June 30, 1993.
+A "temporary" corporate surcharge applies to the franchise tax, after credits (but not to New York S corporations except as noted in the next section), starting with tax periods ending after June 30, 1990.
+The surcharge is 15 percent for tax years ending on or before June 30, 1993 and 10 percent between that date and June 30, 1994.